Evert0x/MemberAccess/README.md

 # Member access control

-An implementation of an member access module (TMP-2)
+An implementation of an member access module (TMP-2) and pool roles (TMP-3)

 With the following roles